ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This document specifies an application profile of {{RFC9594}}.
 Message exchanges among the participants as well as message formats and processing follow what is specified in {{RFC9594}}, and enable the provisioning and renewing of keying material in group communication scenarios, where Group OSCORE is used to protect CoAP group communication.
 In particular, network nodes that wish to join an OSCORE group act as ACE Clients, while the Group Manager responsible for managing the OSCORE group is the KDC acting as ACE Resource Server.

-This application profile leverages protocol-specific transport profiles of ACE (e.g., {{RFC9202}}{{RFC9203}}), in order to achieve communication security, server authentication, and proof of possession for a key owned by the Client and bound to an OAuth 2.0 access token.
+This application profile leverages protocol-specific transport profiles of ACE (e.g., {{RFC9202}}{{RFC9203}}), in order to achieve communication security, server authentication, and proof of possession of a key owned by the Client and bound to an OAuth 2.0 access token.

 {{fig-document-relationships}} overviews the relationships between this document and other related documents mentioned above.